 Have you ever visited an ecommerce website, instantly felt overwhelmed and exited the page without shopping?

 Cumbersome user experiences can prevent prospects from purchasing.
-Friction points cause confusion, mental fatigue or frustration — and encourage your visitors to bounce.
+Friction points cause confusion, mental fatigue or frustration — causing your visitors to bounce.

 Check out these tips for reducing friction points and cultivating a better user experience.